elearning-univie/moodle-mod_oercollection/README.md

 Usage
 -----------
 Teachers want to search for published Open Educational Resources (OER) via [OERhub](https://oerhub.at) to use them in their own lecture, such as documents, videos, podcasts or other materials.
-To refine the search, it is possible to filter the results according to various criteria: discipline, media type, language and published from/ to.
+In order to refine their search, it is possible to filter the results according to various criteria: discipline, media type, language and published from/ to.
-Appropriate OER can be added easily  to the OER Collection and can be supplemented with further notes for didactic purpose.
+OER of choice can be added easily to the OER Collection and can be supplemented with further notes for didactic purpose.

-Students can access linked OER directly via a Moodle course.
+Students can access the related OER directly via the provided link in the module.

 Requirements
 -----------